OutSystems/docs-support/src/troubleshooting/application-runtime/oracle-open-cursors.md

 During the application runtime, you get the following error message: ``Failed to load resource: The server responded with a status of 500.``

-In Server Center, this error translates to the following: ``Error executing query.
+In Service Center, this error translates to the following: ``Error executing query.
 ORA-01000: maximum open cursors exceeded.``

 ## Causes